kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

       path: "root:api-provider" # path of your api-provider workspace
 ```

 It should be noted that `APIBindings` do not create `CRDs` or `APIResourceSchemas`.
 Instead APIs are directly bound.

+Bound APIs are like any other resources in kcp or Kubernetes.
 This means you can query for imported APIs using `kubectl api-resources`.
 Additionally you can use `kubectl explain` to get a detailed view on all fields of the API.

 ```sh
 # inside consumer workspace